Davidson County is named for William Lee Davidson, who was a colonial soldier during the American Revolutionary War.

 Contractor: J A Jones Construction

 Description: The building faces south and is a seven story granite, Indiana limestone, steel framing and reinforced concrete walls and roof structure.
-The building is located on landscaped grounds in the center of Nashville.
-The building is rectangular in shape with three central recessed entrances on the south and north sides.
-There are numerous vertical pillars between the windows on the north and south sides.
-The top story is recessed.
+The rectangular shaped building is located on landscaped grounds in the center of Nashville.
+There are sets of twelve Doric columns between the windows on the north and south sides rising grom the fourth story to the seventh story.
+The top story is recessed and the roof line is flat.
+The building has three central recessed entrances on the south and north sides.
+At the entrances are the symbolic figures of Courage, Loyalty, Law, Justice, Security and Wisdom.
+The entrance hall has Art Deco ornamentation.
+In the interior the corridors run east-west.
+There are eighteen courtrooms.
+The building houses the County Circuit Court, County Circuit Court – Probate and County Chancery Court of the 20th Judicial District.
 The building also houses the City Hall offices.
 The building was a Works Project Administration project.
 The building is named as the Metropolitan Courthouse.

 County Justice Center – Nashville